python/editorial-board/README.md

 ## Process

-The Editorial Board meets monthly on the second Monday at 1:30pm Pacific.
+The Editorial Board's private meetings are monthly on the second Monday at 1:30pm Pacific.

-If you have a general request or question, please use Discourse and the Documentation tag.
+If you have a general request or question, please use the [Documentation category in Discourse](https://discuss.python.org/c/documentation/26).

-If you need Editorial Board assistance, please file an issue on the repo using the issue templates.
+If you need Editorial Board assistance, please [file an issue on this repo](https://github.com/python/editorial-board/issues/new/choose).

 ## Reference